oVirt/ovirt-site/source/release/3.6/index.html.md

 Once ovirt-release36 package is installed, you will have the ovirt-3.6-pre repository and any other repository needed for satisfying dependencies enabled by default.

-If you're installing oVirt 3.6.0 Second Beta on a clean host, you should read our [Quick Start Guide](Quick Start Guide).
+If you're installing oVirt 3.6.0 Third Beta on a clean host, you should read our [Quick Start Guide](Quick Start Guide).

 If you are upgrading from oVirt < 3.5.0, you must first upgrade to oVirt 3.5.0 or later.
 Please see [oVirt 3.5.3 Release Notes](oVirt 3.5.3 Release Notes) for upgrade instructions.